oscci/new-theme/_pages/events.md

 ---

-We have several great initiatives that organise different events relating to open and reproducible research.
+We have several great initiatives that organise events related to open and reproducible research in Oxford.
 {: .text-justify}

 **ReproducibiliTea** journal clubs are held weekly during term time.
 Follow the